 Tickets for this show are only available online or at the door

-Doors 6PM Show at 7PM…This Show will take place outdoors on our Volleyball Court.
+Doors 6PM Show at 7PM…This Show will take place outdoors on our Beach Stage.
 If for any reason this event needs to be moved inside The Windjammer only the first 500 tickets sold will be valid.
 Tickets not valid (If moved indoors) will be labeled and marked at the time of purchase and will be automatically refunded to the Credit Card used for purchase.

 This Show is 18+ or with Parent